Advance

 apache2 help [On Debian based systems] httpd help [On RHEL based systems]

-buy a virtual machine with cryptocurrency
+buy vps with cryptocurrency

 Check Enabled Apache Modules